 Dr Michelle Zajac is Senior Research Manager in the Central Clinical School at Monash University.
 Dr Zajac was previously the Director of Research and Alliance Management at the Cancer Therapeutics CRC (CTx) in Melbourne.
 Before this Michelle was the Strategic Initiatives Manager at Biomedical Research Victoria, the peak body representing Victoria’s diverse and remarkable health and medical research community.

 Michelle completed a Bachelor of Arts / Bachelor of Science (Honours) from The University of Melbourne and has a PhD in neuroscience from The University of Melbourne (Howard Florey Institute).
 She worked for BioMedVic for several years firstly as Manager of the Undergraduate Research Opportunities Program; a position she took because she was passionate about the opportunity to expose the best and the brightest science students to a career in biomedical research.

 What Michelle loves about working in STEMM is that everyday is different.
-I get to spend my time thinking about how to support our science sector and talking with lots of people about the best ways in which it can be advanced.
-Then I get to support and implement projects both big and small to further this goal.
+She gets to spend time thinking about how to support our science sector and talking with lots of people about the best ways in which it can be advanced.
+Then she gets to support and implement projects both big and small to further this goal.